Nigel Shadbolt: Education

 Shadbolt was born in London but adopted and raised in the Derbyshire village of Ashford-in-the-Water, living a "bucolic existence" until he went to university.
-He went to Lady Manners School, then a grammar school.
-He obtained an undergraduate degree in philosophy and psychology at Newcastle University.
-His PhD degree was received from the Department of Artificial Intelligence at the University of Edinburgh.
+He went to Lady Manners School, then a state-funded grammar school.
+He obtained an undergraduate degree in philosophy and psychology from Newcastle University, then received his Ph.D. from the Department of Artificial Intelligence at the University of Edinburgh.
 His thesis resulted in a framework for understanding how human dialogue is organised and was supervised by Barry Richards and Henry S. Thompson.

 Research and career

 Shadbolt's research has been in Artificial Intelligence since the late 1970s working on a broad range of topics; from natural language understanding and robotics through to expert systems, computational neuroscience, memory through to the semantic web and linked data.
 He also writes on the wider implications of his research.
 One example is the book he co-authored with Kieron O'Hara that examines privacy and trust in the Digital Age – The Spy in the Coffee Machine.
 His most recent research is on the topic of social machines – understanding the emergent problem solving that arises from a combination of humans, computers and data at web scale.
 The SOCIAM project on social machines is funded by the Engineering and Physical Sciences Research Council (EPSRC).

 In 1983, Shadbolt moved to the University of Nottingham and joined the Department of Psychology.
-From 2000 to 2015 he was Professor of Artificial Intelligence in the School of Electronics and Computer Science at the University of Southampton.
+From 2000 to 2015 he was professor of artificial intelligence in the School of Electronics and Computer Science at the University of Southampton.

 From 2000 to 2007, he led and directed the Advanced Knowledge Technologies (AKT) Interdisciplinary Research Collaboration (IRC).
 It produced a broad range of Semantic Web research, including how diverse information could be harvested and integrated and how semantics could help computers systems recommend content.

 In 2006 Shadbolt was elected a Fellow of the Royal Academy of Engineering (FREng).
 He is a Fellow of the British Computer Society (FBCS) and was its President in its 50th jubilee year.
 That same year, Nigel Shadbolt, Tim Berners-Lee, Wendy Hall and Daniel Weitzner, founded the Web Science Research Initiative, to promote the discipline of Web Science and foster research collaboration between the University of Southampton and Massachusetts Institute of Technology.